 Osburn takes seriously what he imparts to his students, colleagues, and readers, that an active and varied involvement in the arts benefits both life and work, opening a space in which skills, insights, and human relations are acquired, exercised, and renewed.

-His pursuits have fostered an expertise in the Spanish speaking cultures of Europe and the Americas, including Spanish-to-English supertitling and translation.
+His pursuits have reflected an interest in the Spanish speaking cultures of Europe and the Americas, including Spanish-to-English supertitling and translation.
 He acted in a Spanish language production of Los tiros and Los ambiciosos, by Carlos Arniches, as part of a course in the theater of Spain at Instituto Cervantes in 2007.
 Argentine tango is a field of expertise, including a 2018 theater residency with Tangolandó at the Kimmel Center for the Performing Arts in Philadelphia.

 In Denver, he was active in Colorado Dramatists, organizing readings and workshops.
 At the Denver Center Theatre Company, he interned in literary management, was a writer/editor for Stage/Space, the subscriber magazine, and dramaturg for two plays in a local history series.
 Working in the outreach office, he led tours, visited schools, taught a class in Writing About the Theatre, and edited Prologue, a study guide to the repertory.